 Copies of appeals procedures and the conditions and procedures for readmission may be obtained from the Office of Admissions.

 Cameron University views the diploma as a “ceremonial” document, suitable for display purposes.
 The document officially verifying completion of degree requirements is the transcript issued by the Registrar’s Office.
 A student may obtain a copy of his/her transcript from the Office of the Registrar at no charge.
 Student must present photo identification to obtain transcripts.

 The minimum enrollment required to offer a course is as follows: 20 enrollees for a lower division course and 10 enrollees for an upper division course.

-Petitions to substitute or waive courses that are designated as necessary to fulfill general education requirements must be approved by the Provost or designee.
+Petitions to substitute or waive courses that are designated as necessary to fulfill general education requirements must be approved by the Vice President for Academic Affairs or designee.
 The dean of the school offering the major or minor is ultimately responsible for approving course substitutions and waivers for major or minor program requirements.
 This responsibility may be assigned to department chairs or faculty members under the supervision of the dean.
-Approved substitutions or waivers of major or minor requirements must be documented (by signature and date) on the degree requirements check sheet which is forwarded to the Office of the Registrar during the degree check and graduation application process.
-Permission for any other exception to stated requirements must be initiated through the dean responsible for the student's major program and approved by the Provost.
+Approved substitutions or waivers of major or minor requirements must be documented (by signature and date) on the Undergraduate Course Substitution/Waiver Request form.
+Permission for any other exception to stated requirements must be initiated through the dean responsible for the student's major program and approved by the Vice President for Academic Affairs.